Home » Blog » The Tragic Tale of Officer William E. Stark: More Than a Ghost Story

 by Jennifer Jones

-That being said, I want to share the real story of Senior 2nd Officer William E. Stark.
+With that in mind, I want to share the story of Senior 2nd Officer William E. Stark, one of the Queen Mary’s most well-known ghosts.

 Seafaring Was In His Blood

-William Eric Stark was born on the 25th of September, 1918 in Sunderland, England.
-By the time he was born, his father, William Eric Stark Sr, was already a Master Mariner.
-He served as an officer on numerous ships, including the Queen Mary.
-William Sr, was a mariner until he was 57 years old.Ghost's of The Queen Mary: 2nd Officer Stark
+William Eric Stark was born on September 25, 1918, in Sunderland, England.
+By the time he was born, his father, William Eric Stark Sr., was already an accomplished mariner.
+Stark Sr. served as an officer on numerous ships, including the Queen Mary, and remained a sailor until the age of 57.

 From Apprentice to Decorated Officer